-Blameless providers users with valuable insight into their historical Blameless Service Records data via a powerful Reliability Insights dashboards.
+Blameless providers users with valuable insight into their historical Blameless Service Records data via a powerful Reliability Insights (RI) dashboards.

 Blameless provides users with a series of dashboards out of the box to gain immediate insight into their reliability.